 - Records Show Something Suspicious.
 There are several types of records that can be used to demonstrate cohabitation including cell phone records, bank records, or sometimes even corporate records.

 There are various tactics that are occasionally used to demonstrate a behavior that suggests cohabitation is occurring between a former spouse and another individual.
-Contacting a talented Houston divorce attorney at the office of Conner & Lindamood, P.C. can help clients on either side of a cohabitation issue reach the best outcome possible.
+Contacting a talented Houston divorce lawyer at the office of Lindamood & Robinson, P.C. can help clients on either side of a cohabitation issue reach the best outcome possible.